digitalave/digitalave-old-website-2023-07-06/_posts/2020-04-06-How-To-Install-and-configure-Jenkins-on-Ubuntu-18.04.md

 <img src="/assets/img/post-imgs/jenkins-ubuntu/1.png" width="auto" alt="Digital Avenue DevOps Tutorials">

-Copy the password from terminal and paste it in the required field
+Copy the password from the terminal and paste it into the required field

-On the next screen at the initial setup wizard will ask for install suggested plugins or you want to select specific plugins.
+The next screen at the initial setup wizard will ask for Install suggested plugins or select specific plugins.
 Click on the Install suggested plugins box, and the installation process will start immediately.

 <img src="/assets/img/post-imgs/jenkins-ubuntu/2.png" width="auto" alt="Digital Avenue DevOps Tutorials">